Yes, there is a full-time diabetes educator and part-time nursing assistant.

 Your doctor or primary care provider can refer you.
 Ask them for a referral.

-It is recommended that you set aside at least 30-45 minutes to complete COVID screening and the paperwork process for an individual plan.
-For a friends and family plan, additional time may be needed.
+We recommended to set aside at least 20 minutes to complete the paperwork process for an individual plan and watch the orientation video.
+For a friends and family plan, additional time may be needed to complete paperwork.

 Unfortunately, no visitors (including children) are allowed in the clinic for prenatal visits.
 This is to keep you and them as safe as possible during this pandemic.